wix-incubator/corvid-spi-docs/guides/Overview.md

 + **Inject your own custom logic into existing app flows**

-   With Velo SPIs, you don't have to code a new flow from beginning to end if you want to customize and extend just one part of an existing app's flow.
+   With the Velo Custom Extension feature and its SPIs, you don't have to code a new flow from beginning to end if you want to customize and extend just one part of an existing app's flow.
 You can implement the code just for the customized part.

    For example, the out-of-the-box eCommerce checkout flow calculates the total charge for an order based on its line items.
 With Velo's [Additional Fees](https://www.wix.com/velo/reference/spis/ecom-additional-fees) SPI, you can inject the ability to add additional fees that apply to the entire order.
 Examples of additional fees include fees for fragile items or surcharges for deliveries outside your regular delivery area.